alhockly/TimeCapsule/README.md

 ### Step 2
 You should now be able to add the new network loctation as a Time Machine backup location in System Preferences

+Note: The intial backup may take a very long time, Time Machine is designed to be slow.
+I reccomend excluding most items from the backup to add them pregressively until you have achieved a full backup.

 ## Optional